yysherlock/MachineLearning/README.md

 # Machine Learning

-### Implement machine learning algorithms with scikit-learn and Dato.
+### Implementing machine learning algorithms with scikit-learn and Dato.